LoveFirst Coast Story

 How Can You Help?

-Third, pray for God to deepen our love for the neighborhoods and networks we are a part of.
+Pray for God to deepen the love of his people for the people in their neighborhoods and networks.

-Finally, pray that God’s kingdom would come and his will would be done here on the First Coast.
+Pray that God’s kingdom would come and his will would be done here on the First Coast.
 To quote the theologian Abraham Kuyper, there is not a square inch of the entire creation about which Jesus does not cry out, “This is mine!”
 That is certainly true of this region of Florida we call home.
-We have work to do.
+It’s true wherever you are as well.
+We have work to do, and the Spirit of God working in us to empower us to do so!